-My heart is touched most by: “How do I create something better when I can’t see my future?”
+My heart is touched when clients say to me, “How do I create something better when I can’t see my future?”
 As a coach, I sense the ache in this.
 The void.
 And yet, the potential for something better is still there — even if you can’t see it.

 There is rich material in this ‘blindness’ to possibility.
 Our potential is only ever limited by what we believe to be true.
 If we can’t see possibility, it’s on us.
 And that is the good news.
 We can do something about it!